Google Reviews

 Survey Results

-95.2% (40/42) of survey respondents trust reviews more when they can see if it was written by a real person.
+trust reviews more when they can see that it was written by a real person

-92.8% (39/42) of survey respondents note that reviews impact their decision on whether or not to visit somewhere.
+say that reviews impact their decision on whether or not to visit somewhere

-85.7% (36/42) of survey respondents note that they would enjoy having the ability to easily see content from reviewers that review places of interest to them.
+want the ability to see content from reviewers that review places of interest

 From the collected insights, we can see that there does seem to be significant interest in a feature that would allow users to read reviews from real, trust-worthy reviewers that they are interested in in an aggregated format.